-Water Use
+2.1 Water Use

-During 2018, the total amount of water entering the City of Syracuse water system was 13,063.085 million gallons (35.789 MGD).
-13,027.585 million gallons (35.692 MGD) of water was withdrawn from Skaneateles Lake and 35.500 million gallons (0.097 MGD) came from Lake Ontario (Metropolitan Water Board).
-Water customers were billed for 5,680.577 million gallons (15.560 MGD) leaving 7,382.508 million gallons (20.226 MGD) for firefighting purposes, street sweeping, construction, water main flushing, water discharge, water main repairs, and transmission/distribution system leaks.
+During 2021, the total amount of water entering the City of Syracuse water system was 13,619.83 million gallons (37.315 MGD).
+14,859.59 million gallons (40.60 MGD) of water was withdrawn from Skaneateles Lake and 12.045 million gallons (0.033 MGD) came from Lake Ontario (Metropolitan

+Water Board).
+Water customers were billed for 5,249.16 million gallons (14.381 MGD) leaving 8,370.665 million gallons (22.933 MGD) for firefighting purposes, street sweeping, construction, water main flushing, water discharge, water main repairs, and transmission/distribution system leaks.

-COST OF WATER
+2.2 COST OF WATER

 The City of Syracuse continues to have some of the lowest water rates in New York State.
-Under current water rates the basic price of water is \$2.97 per 100 cubic feet.
-Non-City customers pay a higher rate of \$4.46 per 100 cubic feet.
-Customers using less than 1,300 cubic feet per quarter will be billed a minimum charge of \$38.61 per quarter per unit for water.
+Under current water rates the basic price of water is \$3.09 per 100 cubic feet.
+Non-City customers pay a higher rate of \$4.64 per 100 cubic feet.
+Customers using less than 1,300 cubic feet per quarter will be billed a minimum charge of \$40.15 per quarter per unit for water.
 The sewer rate is \$0.94 per 100 cubic feet for sewer use.
 Sewer bills are based upon actual consumption.
 The water rate schedule is based on a declining block system.

 All water bills are based on consumption, so it is important that your water meter be read.
-In the past, meter readers had to enter the property for a read, currently ~91% of the city's water meters have been upgraded to the radio read system.
+In the past, meter readers had to enter the property for a read, currently ~98% of the city's water meters have been upgraded to the radio read system.
 It is mandatory to be converted to this system.
 If you have not been upgraded please contact us for an appointment 315-448-8357.

-Please note the meter is the property of the City of Syracuse, and may only be removed by meter room personnel
+\Please note the meter is the property of the City of Syracuse, and may only be removed by meter room personnel\

-WATER TREATMENT
+3. WATER TREATMENT

 Skaneateles Lake water is a very high-quality water source requiring minimal treatment.
+The following treatment is conducted by the Syracuse water Department:

-- Chlorine is applied to the water for disinfection. - Hydro-fluorosilicic acid is added to the water in order to maintain a fluoride level (target level of .70 mg/L) in the water for the purpose of reducing tooth decay. - Copper sulfate is used to control the growth of algae in Woodland Reservoir.
+- Chlorine is applied to the water for disinfection. - Hydro-fluorosilicic acid is added to the water in order to maintain a fluoride level (target level of 0.7 mg/L) in the water for the purpose of reducing tooth decay. - Copper sulfate is used to control the growth of algae in Woodland Reservoir.
 These treatments prevent algae growth which can cause foul tastes and odors between the months of May and October.
 Copper sulfate treatments occur on an as-needed basis.
-In 2018 Woodland Reservoir was treated with copper sulfate on one occasion. - Orthophosphate is added to the water to minimize the dissolving of lead from lead service pipes and other plumbing fixtures.
+In 2021 Woodland Reservoir was not treated with copper sulfate. - Orthophosphate is added to the water to minimize the dissolving of lead from lead service pipes and other plumbing fixtures.
 This topic is further described in the section "Lead Corrosion Control".